sourcery-ai-experiments/QuarticSDK/docs/dev_guide/basic.md

 ### .data
 The method returns the tagdata iterator for the selected tag for the set `start_time` and `stop_time`, which can be used to iterate through the data in batches of 200,000 datapoints.
 More details under the `TagDataIterator` subsection.
 The method parameters are:
-- **start_time (required)**: (epoch) Refers to the `start_time` for fetching the data of the asset
+- **start_time (mandatory)**: (epoch) Refers to the `start_time` for fetching the data of the asset.
-- **stop_time (required)**: (epoch) Refers to the `stop_time` for fetching the data of the asset
+- **stop_time (mandatory)**: (epoch) Refers to the `stop_time` for fetching the data of the asset.
-- **granularity (not required)**: Refers to the granularity at which data is required.
+- **granularity (optional)**: Refers to the granularity at which data is required.
 Depending upon the granularity provided.
-It automatically averages the granularity to either of RAW(granularity of tag edge connector), 5s, 30s, 60s, 300s, 1200s, 3600s, 10800s, 21600s, 43200s, 86400s.
+It automatically averages the granularity to either of RAW (granularity of tag edge connector), 5s, 30s, 60s, 300s, 1200s, 3600s, 10800s, 21600s, 43200s, 86400s.
 If no granularity is provided, it will take the default granularity as the raw granularity.
-- **return_type(not required)**: The user can pass either `pd`, which will return the pandas dataframe iterator, or `json` which will return json object on return.
-This value takes the `pd` value as default
+- **return_type (optional)**: The user can pass either `pd`, which will return the pandas dataframe iterator, or `json` which will return json object on return.
+This value takes the `pd` value as default.
-- **transformations**: The user is supposed to pass the list of interpolations and aggregations here.
-Further details on transformations is provided towards the end of this documentation
+- **transformations (optional)**: The user is supposed to pass the list of interpolations and aggregations here.
+Further details on transformations is provided towards the end of this documentation.

 ## Batch
 ---